Regional parts of Australia witnessed strong property price growth over the COVID pandemic thanks to the sea/tree change trend that swept the nation.

-However, as with property investment in capital cities, there are many factors you have to carefully evaluate before taking a plunge into a regional area’s property market.
+However, as with property investment in capital cities, there are many factors you must carefully evaluate before taking a plunge into a regional area’s property market.

-Analyse the value growth in regional markets to see up-and-coming regional areas and suburbs and information their median prices.
-You may use our Top Suburbs page to view a comprehensive profile of your desired suburbs.
+Analyse the value growth in regional markets to see up-and-coming regional areas and suburbs and information about their median prices.

-- Lifestyle.
-Regional areas are perfect for getting away from the hustle and bustles of the city.
-Most regional areas are close to nature, have open spaces, walking and cycling trails, reserves and beaches.
-Regional areas offer a change of lifestyle especially for families who want to escape the cities.
+Regional areas are perfect for getting away from the hustle and bustle of the city.
+Most regional areas are close to nature and have open spaces, walking and cycling trails, reserves, and beaches.
+Regional areas offer a change of lifestyle, especially for families who want to escape the cities.

-- Infrastructure development.
 Infrastructure projects have made regional areas more practical as a place of residence, with highways and motorways all over the country receiving upgrades.
-Regional suburbs have also been better linked to the city, with the government investing $100bn over 10 years beginning 2019-20 in transport infrastructure across the country.
+Regional suburbs have also been better linked to the city, with state and territory governments investing substantial amounts to improving the connectivity and accessibility of these suburbs.

 A quick google alert notifying you about news regarding infrastructure or economic development in regional areas may help.
 You may also visit the following government websites to get the latest information:

-For instance, a comprehensive Regional Aviation Policy statement is set to be developed by the Federal Liberal and Nationals Government, in partnership with airlines, regional airports, local council owners, state and territory governments and local communities.
-It is part of the government’s commitment to securing economic growth across remote and regional Australia through a strong aviation sector.
+For instance, a comprehensive Regional Aviation Policy statement was developed by the Federal Liberal and Nationals Government, in partnership with airlines, regional airports, local council owners, state and territory governments, and local communities.
+While this policy was initially deferred due to the impacts of the pandemic, the government has released a copy of the framework, which also sets out new policies to reposition aviation post-COVID-19 to ensure a competitive, safe and secure aviation sector.

 Regional deals have also been rolled out, which area genuine partnership between all levels of government to work towards a shared vision for productive and liveable regional areas.
 The deals are tailored to each region’s comparative advantages, assets, and challenges.
 They reflect the unique needs of regional Australia.